- How Do Cash App Flips Work?

 Most likely, you'll see an advertisement on social media.
 The exact "money-making scheme" can take many forms, but it promises to return a significant profit on your investment with little-to-no effort.

-I invest and make money by using your money and Cash App you back 5x your original amount.
+I can flip your money using Cash App and give you back 5x your original amount.

 - $10 -> $50